digitalcredentials/mit-learn-obv3-template/README.md

 Links to signed versions of the credentials, along with QR codes for each link, are available [here](certificates/certificates.md).
 These examples would be signed by the issuer and downloaded to be manually added to a mobile wlalet like the LCW, not issued ot the wallet speciifcally.

-You can use those links to open the credentials in VerifierPlus or add them to the Learner Credential Wallet.
+You can use those links to open the credentials in [Verifier Plus](https://verifierplus.org) or add them to the [Learner Credential Wallet.](https://www.lcw.app)

-Example:
+Example of a VC:

 [(https://verifierplus.org/#verify?vc=https://raw.githubusercontent.com/digitalcredentials/mit-learn-obv3-template/refs/heads/main/certificates/moduleCertificate.json)](https://verifierplus.org/#verify?vc=https://raw.githubusercontent.com/digitalcredentials/mit-learn-obv3-template/refs/heads/main/certificates/moduleCertificate.json)